Religion and video games: Hinduism

 On October 22, 2008, Microsoft announced that Fallout 3 would not be released in India on the Xbox 360 platform.
 Religious and cultural sentiments were cited as the reason.
 Although the specific reason was not revealed in public, it is possible that it is because the game contains two-headed mutated cows called Brahmin, or that Brahmin is also the name of an ancient, powerful hereditary caste of Hindu priests and religious scholars in India, or its similarity to the spelling of brahman, a type of cow that originated in India.
 Brahman, a breed of Zebu, are revered by Hindus.

-The action game Hanuman: Boy Warrior was criticized by Rajan Zed, president of the Universal Society of Hinduism, for portray the Hindu deity Hanuman.
+The action game Hanuman: Boy Warrior was criticized by Rajan Zed, president of the Universal Society of Hinduism, for portraying the Hindu deity Hanuman.
 Developed and published in India by Aurona Technologies, the player controls Hanuman.
 "Controlling and manipulating Lord Hanuman with a joystick/button/keyboard/mouse [is] denigration", said Zed.
 "Lord Hanuman was not meant to be reduced to just a 'character' in a video game to solidify [a] company/product's base in the growing economy of India."
 He urged Sony, the publisher of the game, to pull the game.
 Sony's regional manager however said that Hanuman: Boy Warrior sold beyond their expectations.

 Zed was also critical of the use of Hindu deities in the MOBA game Smite.
 In response, developer Hi-Rez Studios COO Todd Harris said that Smite would still be featuring Hindu deities, possibly adding more.
-GameSpot asked if characters based upon Abrahamic religions would be added as well, but Harris said that "the key Abrahimic figures—Adam, Noah, Moses, Jesus, Muhammad, are not that interesting in character design or gameplay".
+GameSpot asked if characters based upon Abrahamic religions would be added as well, but Harris said that "the key Abrahamic figures—Adam, Noah, Moses, Jesus, Muhammad, are not that interesting in character design or gameplay".

 The Japanese role-playing game Shin Megami Tensei IV: Apocalypse was criticized by Rajan Zed for portraying the Hindu god Krishna.